 Jackie Vanacek is a new member of OFJCC’s Fitness Center.
 You’ll find her “in the clouds” both for fun and as a Cloud Computing Evangelist in the software industry.
 When not sweating it out at the gym, she’s on another great travel adventure or writing about ancient wisdom practices.

-James Ward is a Specialized Trainer at the Oshman Family JCC Goldman Sports & Wellness Complex.
+James Ward is former Master Trainer at the Oshman Family JCC.
 A former Marine with a background in Sports Science, James is dedicated to motivating people to achieve their goals.
 While an accomplished collegiate athlete, James recently discovered a passion for surfing up and down the Pacific Coast.

 Hilary Weisfeld is a member of the OFJCC Board of Directors and a marketing professional in media and the arts.
 She spends her free time volunteering for a variety of education, human rights and Jewish community organizations, her children’s schools and the OFJCC.

-Ronit Widmann-Levy is the Director of Arts and Culture at the Oshman Family JCC, where she puts together artistic programming and brings performers from the around the world to perform at the OFJCC.
+Ronit Widmann-Levy is the former Director of Arts and Culture at the Oshman Family JCC.
 Ronit spent years as a soprano opera vocalist and has sung in opera houses and festivals in San Francisco, Chicago, Washington, Tanglewood, Cincinnati, Kentucky, Berlin, Munich, London, Bangkok, New York, Munich, London and Jerusalem.
 She lives in the South Bay with her family.